 Read file formats:

-From Google Cloud Storage, Cloud Dataprep can read the following file formats:
+From Google Cloud Storage, Cloud Dataprep by TRIFACTA can read the following file formats:

 When creating a dataset, you can choose to read data from a source stored from Google Cloud Storage or from a local file.